Cactus: Morphology

 The 1,500 to 1,800 species of cacti mostly fall into one of two groups of "core cacti": opuntias (subfamily Opuntioideae) and "cactoids" (subfamily Cactoideae).
 Most members of these two groups are easily recognizable as cacti.
 They have fleshy succulent stems that are major organs of photosynthesis.
 They have absent, small, or transient leaves.
 They have flowers with ovaries that lie below the sepals and petals, often deeply sunken into a fleshy receptacle (the part of the stem from which the flower parts grow).
 All cacti have areoles—highly specialized short shoots with extremely short internodes that produce spines, normal shoots, and flowers.

 The remaining cacti fall into only two groups: three tree-like genera, Leuenbergeria, Pereskia and Rhodocactus (all formerly placed in Pereskia), and the much smaller Maihuenia.
 These two groups are rather different from other cacti, which means any description of cacti as a whole must frequently make exceptions for them.
-Species of the first three genera superficially resemble other tropical forest trees.
-When mature, they have woody stems that may be covered with bark and long-lasting leaves that provide the main means of photosynthesis.
+Species of the first three genera superficially resemble other tropical forest trees, in that when mature, they have woody stems that may be covered with bark and long-lasting leaves that provide the main means of photosynthesis.
 Their flowers may have superior ovaries (i.e., above the points of attachment of the sepals and petals) and areoles that produce further leaves.
 The two species of Maihuenia have succulent but non-photosynthetic stems and prominent succulent leaves.